Heatblur-Simulations/f-14-manual/src/systems/defensive_systems/countermeasures/ale_39.md

 cases ejection pulses will still be sent but the counter will remain at 0.

 Below each counter each cartridge type has a switch for manual ejection commands.
-The switches are momentary and springloaded to center, each having three positions.
+The switches are momentary and spring-loaded to center, each having three positions.
 PRGM initiates respective set ejection program, SGL commands ejection of a single cartridge of respective type and STBY is the default center position not commanding manual ejection.